cbrnrd/Kumo/README.md

 ## ![icon](https://github.com/cbrnrd/Kumo/blob/master/src/main/resources/Images/Icons/icon.png?raw=true)
 Kumo

-Kumo is a lightweignt and portable remote administrative tool written in Java.
+Kumo is a lightweight and portable remote administrative tool written in Java.
 It can be used on Windows, macOS, or Linux as long as they have the JRE installed.

 ## Features